Brad Hartman

 Bradley Hartman (born 16 November 1994) is a former professional Australian rules footballer who played for the Geelong Football Club in the Australian Football League (AFL).

-He was drafted by Geelong with the 77th selection in the 2012 AFL Draft.
-He made his debut in round 13, 2014.
-After 5 games in 2014, Hartman took leave from the club at the start of the 2015 pre-season for personal reasons.
-After a period off Hartman decided to retire from AFL football due to personal issues.
+Originally from South Australian National Football League (SANFL) club Sturt, Hartmann was drafted by Geelong with the 77th selection in the 2012 AFL draft.
+Hartmann made his senior AFL debut in round 13, 2014, for Geelong against St Kilda at Kardinia Park but took leave from the club at the start of the 2015 pre-season for personal reasons.
+In May 2015 Hartman announcemd his retirement from AFL football, due to personal issues.